-You may begin ensemble playing as soon as you have acquired sufficient skills to practise in a small group or an orchestra.
-Music theory studies usually begin around the age of 10.
+You may begin playing as a member of a group when you have acquired sufficient skills to practise in a small group or an orchestra.
+Music theory studies usually begin around the age of 9.
 They include musical literacy and composition, musical perception as well as knowledge of musical history and styles.

-You may choose from a variety of instruments: vocals (classical), piano, guitar, violin, viola, cello, double bass, flute, recorder, clarinet, accordion and kantele.
+You may choose from a variety of instruments: vocals (classical), piano, guitar, violin, viola, cello, double bass, flute, recorder, clarinet, traverso flute, accordion and kantele.

 Eventual minor studies and optional courses are designed to support the students’ musical development and to broaden his/her musical outlook.